 When you think of dog poop, you probably think of bringing bags along on your walks, a stinky mess in your backyard, or an unpleasant surprise on the bottom of your shoe.
 But in reality, dog poop actually serves as a great signal of your dog’s health!
 Pet owners know the importance of analyzing their dog’s poop for signs of a problem and if it isn’t the correct consistency, color, or smell, they know something is up.

 Unhealthy dog poop may be red, orange, white, or green.
 So what should you do if your dog’s poop is green?
-First, it’s important to understand what healthy poop looks like so you can compare.
+You may need to switch up your dog’s diet or take him to the vet to get checked out.
+But first, it’s important to understand what healthy poop looks like so you can compare.
 Additionally, understanding what to do if your dog’s poop is green.
 Lastly, knowing some other colors of poop, just so you have a comprehensive understanding of dog stool color!

 What Does Healthy Poop Look Like?